Our Terms and Conditions, Covid-19 Policy, Rescue and Trip Insurance Options

 While not required, Run the Alps strongly recommends that its guests be fully vaccinated against Covid.

-All guests should have a negative PCR test within 72 hours of leaving for your Run the Alps trip, even if you are fully vaccinated.
+Guests who are not vaccinated should have a negative PCR test within 72 hours of traveling to your Run the Alps tour.
 Please bring a copy of your test results with you to your first Run the Alps gathering.

 Outside Where Possible